*NEW SERVICE* Social media audit

 *2 notes on this.
 1) If your film is accepted into secondary/regional festivals, it may not be appropriate or cost effective to hire a publicist for your film.
 Much of this work can be done on your own with a little guidance which I can provide.
 2) When thinking about publicity, it is necessary to know what you want the publicity to do.
 Building up attention and not providing a mechanism for audience to be able to watch/buy the film anytime soon is not the best strategy.
 Have a distribution plan in place that can be activated very soon after awareness for your film has been built.
 Languishing on the festival circuit hoping for a sale is not really the best route to monetization.

--Launch of a well designed and functional website that captures visitor email addresses, updates with content regularly, and engages your audience with interactivity and community building aspects.
-Also will include social sharing tools and ideally an ecommerce aspect for selling directly to the audience we have built.
+-Overseeing launch of a well designed and functional website that captures visitor email addresses, updates with content regularly, and engages your audience with interactivity and community building aspects.
+Also will include social sharing tools, data analytics functionality and an ecommerce aspect for selling directly to the audience we have built.
 This is accomplished in conjunction with a qualified website designer.

 -Establish key art to be used in all marketing materials for a cohesive brand message.
 This is accomplished in conjunction with a qualified graphic designer.